untitaker/mysteryshack/README.md

 ## Usage

 * Edit `config.example` and save it as `config`.
-* `mysteryshack user create foo` to create a new user.
+* `mysteryshack user foo create` to create a new user.
 * `mysteryshack serve` to run the server as configured in `./config`.

 For advanced usage, see `mysteryshack --help` and `mysteryshack user --help`.